QuickFastly/Nova-Regna/World/Cultures & Ethnicities/Exilan/Exilan.md

   </table>
 </div>

-The Arkan people are descended from the Allenesian people of [[Hartmond]], who identified themselves as Arkan after the colonization of [[Centralia]], [[Arkbay]] in 1643, also forcing the name Native Arkans universally onto the many diverse [[Cirazan]] natives they displaced.
+The Arkan people are descended from the Allenesian people of [[Hartmond]], who identified themselves as Arkan after the colonization of [[Centralia]], [[Arkbay]] in 1643, also forcing the name Native Arkans universally onto the many diverse [[Ciraza]] natives they displaced.
 They speak Halli, an [[Irovell]] language, due to being forced to learn it to facilitate their journey across the ocean with the help of Halli sailors, as they were not otherwise capable.
 Thanks to that, the formation of [[Ustonia]] has made Halli the world's most commonly spoken language.

 ### Graven people